apwete/CogentRoleplay-Core/Running the Game.md

 *Most settings will give Armor a trait value that gives the wearer a Dice Pool penalty when worn.
 This is to denote the encumbrances of the armor.*

+#### Combat Roll CLs

+As a Narrator you must assign the CL for all Dice Rolls based on what works best for the Story, Setting, and the situation around the Dice Roll.
+The following is a guide to help in that process.

+* Each Weapon has a primary range.
+For each combat range difference from the primary range increases the CL by +1 (example: using a melee weapon in grapple is +1CL, using an artillery in grapple is +4 CL).
+* Prone (ie laying down) targets are easier to hit with melee weapons, and harder to hit with ranged weapons.
+Apply the following modifier to the CL based on the Weapon's primary range [-2 CL for Grapple, -1 CL for Melee, +1 CL for Ranged, and +2 CL for Artillery].
+* Moving targets are harder to hit.
+Apply the following modifier to the CL for moving targets [+1 CL for walking, +2 CL for running, +3 CL for sprinting/dodging].
+*

 ### Investigations